This triple screen trading system was developed by Dr Alexander Elder.

 So we will wait for the short-term correction to fulfil the criteria of the second step.
 Accordingly, the stock gave a correction and the stochastic travelled all the way to oversold zone.

-Once we have crossed the first two steps, the question of third step or the final step where the action is required to be taken.
+Once we have crossed the first two steps of triple screen trading system, the question of third step or the final step where the action is required to be taken.

 If the first scenario gives us a proper signal of the uptrend and stochastic has remained in the falling or oversold condition, it means that the price has been falling and of course making a lower top and lower bottom.